Painter, Arts administrator, Art patron

 Sound recording: 1 sound tape ; 5 in.

 Format: Originally recorded on 1 sound tape.
 Reformated in 2010 as 1 digital wav files.
 Duration is 1 hr., 1 min.

 Collection Summary: An interview of Marjorie Phillips conducted 1974 June 27, by Paul Cummings, for the Archives of American Art.
 Phillips speaks of the Art Students League; marriage to Duncan Phillips and starting a gallery in the family house, exhibitions, purchases of art work; forming the collection; influence of the Phillips Collection; her book Duncan Phillips and His Collection; and her own painting and exhibition.

-Biographical/Historical Note: Marjorie Phillips (1895-1985) was a painter and collector from Washington D.C.
-Died June 16, 1985.
+Biographical/Historical Note: Marjorie Phillips (1895-1985) was a painter and collector from Washington, D.C.
 Wife of Duncan Phillips.
 Social Security Death Index and the Phillips Collection website site her birth date as 1894.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.